sbraham/ProjectGilgamesh/README.md

 The file Game_of_Ur-v2.py contains the second version of the game (WORK IN PROGRESS) - built better and runs better with a compleat menu and end of game handling
 This version of the game allows for a fully functional game with human input or random input as will as a auto play feature to instantly run X number of games (only with random inputs) - this version does not yet have AI functionality

-The direcotry Game_of_Ur-v3.py contains the python files that are used to run the 3rd version of this project (WORK IN PROGRESS)
+The direcotry Game_of_Ur-v3.py contains the python files that are used to run the 3rd version of this project this is largely a re-write as between this and v2, I worked on my ChessAI project in which I use a chess librery.
+This chess librery focuses largely on a Board object that stores most of the information.
+This is much easier then storing information in two player objects.
+This program also users piece objects as well as move objects.
+These objects are defined in the script 20squares.py which itself is desinged to act as the main place for the logic of the UR game.
+This is imported into to main.py.
+IN DEVELOPMENT v
+main.py will also import Tkinter which, in a similar way to other projects, will be used to create a user interface for the player to play the game also to be made are gilgamesh-gold.py gilgamesh-gold_learingenvironment.py